-We are a clinically focused internship that offers a deep level of exposure and engagement in all aspects of clinical work.
+We are a clinically-focused internship that offers a deep level of exposure and engagement in all aspects of clinical work.
 In order to optimize their training experience, we have a strong preference for applicants who are in the advanced stages of progress on their dissertations.
 Our graduates aim for and attain clinical, clinical/research, program administration, and research post-doctoral fellowships and jobs.
+We have a strong commitment to recruiting to our training program members of historically underrepresented groups within the field of psychology.
+This is part of our larger commitment to promote diversity within the VA and within the field.
+Thus we hold it as a priority to develop and further the multicultural diversity and cultural competence of our trainees as well as our supervisory staff.
+We give attentive consideration to applicants who identify themselves as reflective of an element of diversity in terms of race, ethnicity, Veteran status, disability status, gender identity, and sexual orientation.
 We welcome applications from respecialization students who have completed their doctoral degrees in non-clinical, non-counseling fields within psychology and have completed respecialization coursework in clinical or counseling psychology at APA or CPA accredited doctoral programs.